AntaresMugisho/PyBladeDocs/docs/displaying-data.md

 Using methods within curly braces allows for greater flexibility and keeps your template expressions clear and readable.

 :::tip
-For best performance and maintainability, follow the principle of “Logic in the code, templates are for display only.”
+For best performance and maintainability, follow the principle of “Logic in the backend”, templates are for display only.
 Perform complex logic and data transformations in your views or controllers, passing only the final, display-ready data to your templates.
 This keeps templates focused solely on presentation, enhancing readability and performance.
 :::

 ## PyBlade and JavaScript Frameworks